synw/django-alapage/README.md

     #'jssor',
 )
   ```
+Note: `codemirror2` should be loaded after `alapage`

 - Optionnal: add `"reversion",` to INSTALLED_APPS if you plan to use the django-reversion
 - Optionnal: add `"jssor",` to INSTALLED_APPS if you plan to use the slideshows
 - Optionnal: add `"codemirror",` to INSTALLED_APPS if you plan to use this editor

-Check the optional settings below
+Check the optional settings below.

 In `urls.py`: